SeaMonster-Studios/embed-svgs/README.md

 # Embed SVGs

 Takes an object or array with nested objects containing links to svgs, then retreives the contents of each svg and returns a new object.
-This is useful when you need the svg markup in order to change properties or animate them.
+The contents are broken up into two properties, `svg`, and `svgElements`. `svg` is the svg data in a string format. `svgElements` is an object that will contain the properties of each svg, including all paths in a `paths` array.
+The paths array also has all properties pertaining to that path, including each style matching classes assigned to it.
+This data can be useful when you need the svg markup or properties in order to change style properties or animate them.

-Can be used in Node and Browser environments. `embedSvgs` is an async function, so use accordingly.
+Can be used in Node and Browser environments. `EmbedSvgs` is an async function, so use accordingly.

 ## Install